 A lack of hikers on the trail leads to more wildlife to be discovered.

-Starting out in Scharnitz, you can either arrive there by train directly from Munich or by car.
+Starting in Scharnitz, you can either arrive there by train directly from Munich or by car.
 Although on the weekend I would even recommend you take the train.
 Roads and parking lots are overcrowded most of the times, and since there is a train going from Munich directly to the start and finish point of the hiking tour, every hour, there is really no excuse not to choose the environmentally friendly way.
 From Scharnitz you first start to ascend via the Plattsteig, an easy hiking trail through the mountainous forests.
 Always selecting the leftmost option at any intersection will lead you to the first viewpoint, a little bench at about 1120 m of elevation, allowing you to look back towards the village below.
 From here on it is only a short walk to the Birzelkapelle (1126 m).
 Shortly after passing this small mountain chapel, it is time, to turn left on a small, unassuming and unmarked path.

 However, I would also need to advise you to only attempt this route in clear weather, with a favourable forecast.
-I imagine climbing this route in foggy condition would be some kind of nightmare scenario, as it is pretty much impossible to differentiate the trail from the surrounding mountain without the red markings.
+I imagine climbing this route in foggy condition would be some nightmare scenario, as it is pretty much impossible to differentiate the trail from the surrounding mountain without the red markings.
 And on many occasions, those are placed far enough apart to be lost in the fog.
 Also, from the moment of crossing the treeline, you are entirely exposed to the elements.
-If a thunderstorm alone does not sound scary enough while standing wholly exposed in a nine-hundred meters high mountainside, you should also consider that those weather conditions also lead to plenty of rockfalls, especially with the soft chalk-rock the Karwendel is built out of.
+If a thunderstorm alone does not sound scary enough while standing wholly exposed in a nine-hundred-meter high mountainside, you should also consider that those weather conditions also lead to plenty of rockfalls, especially with the soft chalk-rock the Karwendel is built out of.
 So to reiterate: Only during clear weather and under favourable forecast.
-Also aborting the ascent is no option in my opinion, as the path is so steep that walking downhill is a rather dangerous proposition, that should only be considered for true emergencies.
+Also aborting the ascent is no option, as the path is so steep that walking downhill is a rather dangerous proposition, that should only be considered for true emergencies.

 But enough on that, let me return to the tour, where I found a nice resting spot about halfway through the ascent.
 At 1860 m of elevation, the path got flattened for a few moments and was suddenly surrounded by some grassy areas.
 Her you can sit down, enjoy the view and have an envious look at the chamois climbing the mountainside like it is nothing.
 As I have mentioned previously, I saw plenty of wildlife on my climb.
 I met multiple groups of chamois, of course, hawks and mountain ravens, of course, but also some mice, and on the grassier sections at the top even two rabbits.
-And a lot of these sightings are probably owing to the unpopularity of the trail, as these animals are not usually close by the frequently used paths.
+And a lot of these sightings are probably due to the trail's unpopularity, as these animals are not usually close by the frequently used paths.

 As the path gets higher and higher, it gets even worse do discern, and once you reach the grassy top of the mountain, it actually is no longer possible to identify one at all.
 From here on out, you can only follow along the ridge until you meet up with the next path at some small huts.
 Here you also have the chance to turn left and ascent either the Rotwandspitze (2192 m) or Brunnsteinspitze (2180 m), however, I passed on that opportunity since I felt my effort to be close enough already.
-Also, I did not want to take away from the circle-like character of the tour, since ascending either of those would have meant to take the same path twice.
+Also, I did not want to take away from the tour's circle-like character, since ascending either of those would have meant to take the same path twice.
 Instead, I went directly for the Brunnsteinanger (2095 m).
 Here I started my descent via the Brunnsteinsteig.
 This would lead me, past some great views of the Wetterstein Mountain Range, and the Isar Valley towards the Brunnsteinhütte (1510 m) which I can recommend as a break spot with great food, however, I passed on it, since it was getting a little crowded already.
-This is probably a good a spot as any to mention that all hikers I met that day, I encountered on the descent between the Brunnsteinanger and Scharnitz.
+This is probably a good a spot to mention that all hikers I met that day, I encountered on the descent between the Brunnsteinanger and Scharnitz.
 And the vast majority of those only below the Brunnsteinhütte.